lenskit/lkpy/docs/parallel.rst

         results = list(func.map(args))

 The model is persisted into shared memory to be used by the worker processes.
+PyTorch tensors, including those on CUDA devices, are shared.

 Parallel Model Ops
 ~~~~~~~~~~~~~~~~~~